 - Excessive anger toward the person you care for, your family, or yourself.

-- Health problems (such as heartburn, headaches, or catching a series of colds or flu).
+- Health problems (heartburn, headaches, or catching a series of colds or flu).

 - Sleep problems (sleeping too much or not enough).